top-quarks/top-quarks/README.md

 numpy==1.14.3

 #DATA SETUP
-The model assumes it can find the following (un-zipped) competition files
+The model assumes it can find the following (un-zipped) competition files (the contents of blacklist_training.zip is contained in blacklist/)

 blacklist/
 detectors.csv
 train_100_events/
 test/

 in a folder specified by "base_path" in input.hpp .
 There is no fatal error if blacklist isn't found, and we don't need train_100_events/ except for re-training the model.
+Also, note that "base_path" can't use ~/ to point to home, it needs a full or relative path like "/home/icecuber/kaggle_data" or "../kaggle_data/".

 #MODEL RUN
 The model is run with